 This card will not charge for using any overseas ATMs, although some ATMs will come with ATM owner fees.
 I’ve emailed you a link to help you find Citibank ATMs.

 This usually takes 5 – 7 days according to Citibank, so you might want to take this into account.

 This account still doesn’t charge fees for international transactions or ATM withdrawals.

 In-store purchases do not come with any additional fees such as international transaction fees.
 International ATM withdrawal fees don’t come with any fees from Citibank, but you may be charge an ATM owner fee by the owner of the machine.

-You can use the card where ever the Visa symbol is displayed; and there are a number of Citibank ATMs in Norway.
+You can use the card where ever the Mastercard symbol is displayed; and there are a number of Citibank ATMs in Norway.

-You can find out the currency conversion rates for this account by using the VISA calculator.
+You can find out the currency conversion rates for this account by using the Debit Mastercard calculator.
 Enter in ’0%’ in the bank fee section, as this product doesn’t charge a bank fee for international ATM withdrawals or purchases.

 Yes, a cheque book is available with this account.
 There are no fees associated with the cheque facility with this account.

 It refers to the amount that you intend to transfer online to your account.

 This account doesn’t charge conversion fees regardless of which ATMs you use.
 I used this account at many ATMs across Europe, and was only charged ATM owner fees at a small number of ATMs.